Employee Development: How to grow your employees when you can't promote them

 Not only did these help her learn the skills she needed for the role, it motivated her in ways I never expected.
 During this period, she did her best work ever in business development.

-As it turns out, investing in your people's growth, even in brief, inexpensive ways, pays you back tenfold as they work hard for you each day in return.
+As I learned from that experience, investing in your people's growth, even in brief, inexpensive ways, pays you back tenfold as they work hard for you each day in return.

 employee development and growth ideas - tap into their passion